Home > Bags > Backpacks + Duffles > Dots + Blocks Modern Duffle

 Duffles have always been a great option for a weekend getaway or short trip.
 They can be just as handy when you’re out and about in town and need room to pack necessities, like extra layers and on-the-go snacks, but still want enough space to tuck away whatever treasures you might find on a shopping adventure.
 Don’t resort to the “gym bag look;” you can make your own Modern Duffle!

 Save money by creating your own signature bag!
 We originally used two eye-catching prints from the Canvas Prints 2 collection by Sevenberry for Robert Kaufman Fabrics.
 The generous size of the duffle’s main panels is perfect for fabrics with a bold motif.
-And a canvas weight adds just the right element of toughness and structure.
+And a canvas weight adds just the right element of toughness and structure, yet it can still fold flat for storage.
 But you know what’s the very best part?
 The construction of this winning bag is easier than you might think!

 As with most commercial bags, for the longest life, this duffle is meant to be spot cleaned.
 Spraying the outside with a stain repellant, such as ScotchGard or similar is a good protective step.
 All the elements are machine washable, and on a gentle cycle in cold water, you could maybe get away with a full wash, but it wouldn’t be our first choice, and tumble drying is never recommended.
 Let the bag air dry after any cleaning.